cmheisel/nose-xcover/README.rst

 ------
 You can not use both --with-xcover and --with-coverage.
 Using --with-xcover implies --with-coverage

+If you want to change the name of the output file you can use --xcoverage-file=FILE (--cover-xml-file from coverage won't work)

 As of nose-xcover 1.0.6 --with-xcoverage provides all the functionality of the built-in coverage plugin in addition to Cobertura-style output::

     #nosetests --with-xcoverage {{ coverage options }}
     nosetests --with-xcoverage --cover-package=myapp --cover-tests